Rallygoers demand accountability in death of Jaahnavi Kandula, callous comments

 Auderer’s comments, including saying Kandula “had limited value” and suggesting the department should “just write a check” for $11,000, have elicited condemnations in Seattle and internationally.
 The Consulate General of India in San Francisco called the tape “deeply troubling,” and U.S. Rep. Pramila Jayapal and other local officials have spoken out, describing the comments as inhumane and devaluing Kandula’s life.

 Participants at the rally called for Auderer and the officer who struck Kandula to resign.
-Signs read “Jail killer cops” and “Justice for Jaahnavi.”
+Signs read “Jail killer cops,” “Justice for Jaahnavi,” and “End police terror.”
+People living in nearby apartments came to join the crowd, which grew throughout the evening.

 Seattle resident Rafael McPeek said he hoped to send a message that police officers can’t get away with killing someone while speeding through city streets or making comments questioning the value of someone’s life.